pulumi/registry/themes/default/content/registry/packages/awsx/installation-configuration.md

 ### Configuration

-The configuration options available for this provider  mirror those of the [Pulumi AWS Classic Provider](https://github.com/pulumi/pulumi-aws#configuration)
+The configuration options available for this provider  mirror those of the [Pulumi AWS Provider](https://github.com/pulumi/pulumi-aws#configuration)